spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws.md

 # Get Started

-Learn how to deploy a cluster to an AWS by using Palette.
+Learn how to deploy a cluster to AWS by using Palette.
 Check out the [Deploy a Cluster with Palette](/clusters/public-cloud/deploy-k8s-cluster) tutorial to get started.

 <br />